-Waking up with a dry mouth can have various causes, just like most other symptoms.
+Waking up with a dry mouth can have various causes, ranging in severity from 'minor' to 'life-threatening'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose waking up with a dry mouth, we could: